Reg Hill: Employed by Lew Grade

 In 1972, a new independent production company was formed named "Group 3 Productions" (named after its three founders: Gerry Anderson, Sylvia Anderson, and Hill), which developed and produced The Protectors and Space: 1999.
 The company later evolved into "Gerry Anderson Productions" in 1975 for the production of the second season of Space: 1999.

 Later years

 In 1977, following the completion of the second series of Space: 1999, Gerry Anderson Productions was dissolved.
-Hill entered semi-retirement, but continued to work as a storyboard artist on a range of films including Pink Floyd – The Wall, Gunbus, Outland, Octopussy, The Last Days of Pompeii, Supergirl, Superman and Superman II.
-He died in Surrey during the fourth quarter 1999 at the age of 85.
+Hill entered semi-retirement, but continued to work as a storyboard artist on a range of films including Pink Floyd – The Wall, Sky Bandits, Outland, Octopussy, The Last Days of Pompeii, Supergirl, Superman and Superman II.
+He died in Surrey in 1999, aged 85.